Living

 Do I need to identify as an environmentalist or an activist to bring this to therapy?

-No. Most of the people I see with climate distress do not identify as environmentalists or activists.
-They are people with a body that has noticed something, and a nervous system that is trying to make sense of it.
-That is enough.
+No. Most people I work with who feel climate distress don’t see themselves as environmentalists or activists.
+They are simply people whose bodies have noticed something, and whose nervous systems are trying to understand it.
+That’s enough.

 Profile illustration of Clayre Sessoms, RP, ATR-BC, an online therapist in Vancouver, Canada